OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 )
 ```

-JWT implementations are available for all major programming languages, like PHP<sup>[1]</sup> or Java Spring<sup>[2]</sup>.
+JWT implementations are available for all major programming languages, like PHP<sup>[2]</sup> or Java Spring<sup>[3]</sup>.

 #### Static Analysis

-[Describe how to assess this given either the source code or installer package (APK/IPA/etc.), but without running the app.
-Tailor this to the general situation (e.g., in some situations, having the decompiled classes is just as good as having the original source, in others it might make a bigger difference).
-If required, include a subsection about how to test with or without the original sources.]

-[Use the &lt;sup&gt; tag to reference external sources, e.g. Meyer's recipe for tomato soup<sup>[1]</sup>.]
+Identify the JWT library that is used on server and client side.
+It should be checked if there are any known vulnerabilities available for the JWT library in use.

 #### Dynamic Analysis

-Several known vulnerabilities can be checked while executing a dynamic analysis:
+Several known vulnerabilities in JWT should be checked while executing a dynamic analysis:
-* NONE hashing algorithm:
+* Hashing algorithm `none`<sup>[6]</sup>:
+  * Modify the `alg` attribute in the token header and delete `HS256` and set it to `none` and use an empty signature (e.g. signature = "").
+Use this token and replay it in a request.
+Some libraries treat tokens signed with the none algorithm as a valid token with a verified signature.
+This would allow an attacker to create their own "signed" tokens.
-  *
+* Usage of asymmetric algorithms:
+  * Within JWT asymmetric algorithms as RSA or ECDSA can be used for signing the token.
+Due to vulnerabilities in some JWT frameworks the public key can be misused as HMAC secret key in order to sign the token.
 * Token Storage on client side:
   * When using a mobile app that uses JWT it should be verified where the token is stored locally on the device<sup>[5]</sup>.
+* Information Disclosure:
+  * Decode the Base-64 encoded JWT and check what kind of data is transmitted within it.

+Please also follow the test cases in the OWASP JWT Cheat Sheet<sup>[4]</sup> if JWT is used.

 #### Remediation

+The latest version available of the JWT libraries in use should be implemented.

-Store the JWT using the browser sessionStorage container and add it as a Bearer with JavaScript when calling service.
+Store the JWT using the browser sessionStorage container and add it as a Bearer with JavaScript when calling the endpoint.

-Please also follow the test cases in the OWASP JWT Cheat Sheet<sup>[1]</sup> if JWT is used.
+Ideally the content of JWT should be encrypted.
+An example implementation in Java can be found in the OWASP JWT Cheat Sheet<sup>[4]</sup>

 #### References